- Education and Science»

 Gamesmanship - a must for any self-respecting Norseman

-Mine's got a different cover - bought at the Viking Exhibition at the British Museum last April (2014) when I was treated by my elder daughter.
+My copy's got a different cover - bought at the Viking Exhibition at the British Museum last April (2014) when I was treated by my elder daughter.
 R I Page's book contains some information on the Vikings not covered elsewhere.
 It's a compendium of chronicles, tellings and excerpts from sagas including those of Snorri Sturlusson's.
 If this is the only book on the Vikings that you ever buy, it's a good introduction.
 It tells you about the Norse world from their point of view, gives you their values:

 'Cattle die, kin die,